 - Add the flour, baking powder, baking soda, and ground cinnamon to the food processor and pulse in until combined, stopping to scrape down the sides of the bowl as needed to work all of the ingredients in evenly.

 - Heat a large skillet or griddle pan over medium-low heat.
-Add around 1 teaspoons of unsalted butter to the pan and swirl it around as it melts to coat the bottom surface.
+Add around 1 teaspoon of unsalted butter to the pan and swirl it around as it melts to coat the bottom surface.

 - Once the pan is well heated, scoop batter onto the pan, using no more than three tablespoons of batter per pancake.
 A 12-inch diameter skillet can fit three pancakes at a time.